jonschwadron/replicalabs-ansible/README.md

 # Replica Labs Setup with Ansible #

-In this current version, Ansible will only run the follow script:
+In this current version, Ansible will only run the following script:

 *  packages

 Make sure your virtual machine have at least 2 GB memory allocated, otherwise the setup will fail.

 ## To-do: ##

 *  ssh
 *  repositories
 *  ceres-solver